 We have been proud of our recycling programme where all our timber, cardboard and glass waste is recycled here in New Zealand, along with the majority of our plastic waste (we still need to send PET label backings to Australia for recycling, and some other small waste streams).

-Recently we joined the Toitū Envirocare carbon reduce programme, to start measuring and reducing our greenhouse gas emissions.
-We have now taken the next step and offset our emissions to become the first Toitū carbonzero certified bottling company in New Zealand.
+We have joined the Toitū Envirocare carbon reduce programme, to start measuring and reducing our greenhouse gas emissions.
+We have now taken the next step and offset our emissions to become the first Toitū net carbonzero certified bottling company in New Zealand.

 We see this as an important step in doing our bit for the industry, our communities and the environment.

-The next part of this is working on a range of initiatives to reduce our emissions at each plant.
-We have committed to a target to reduce our carbon emissions by 30% by 2023, and have now achieved 36% by the end of 2022!
+We’re now working on a range of initiatives to reduce our emissions at each plant.
+We committed to reduce our carbon emissions by 30% by 2023, and have now achieved 36% by the end of 2022!

 Certifying this through a recognised scheme means our customers;

-- Our customers can go to their clients and consumers and say their bottler is carbonzero
+- Our customers can go to their clients and consumers and say their bottler is net carbonzero

 - WineWorks’ continued focus on sustainability will drive efficiency as we continue to look for better ways to deliver our services.